-The Society's credit risk arises primarily from its cash holdings; it has minimal reinsurance arrangements in place.
+The Society's credit risk arises primarily from its corporate bond and cash holdings; it has minimal reinsurance arrangements in place.

 d) Liquidity risk

 Liquidity risk arises in circumstances where, while the Society remains solvent, it is unable to meet its financial obligations as they fall due.